 - When appropriate, facilitating contacts with other methodologists/researchers in the University community

-As needed, the efforts of the CB Shared Resource will work in collaboration with other SDBC personnel—ensuring that HCI investigators have an extremely broad range of specialized expertise at their disposal—including biostatisticians, epidemiologists, health economists, psychometricians, survey design experts, qualitative research experts, and program evaluation experts.
+As needed, members of the CB Shared Resource collaborate with colleagues in the Study Design and Biostatistics Center (SDBC), the biostatistics core of University of Utah Health and its National Institutes of Health (NIH) Clinical and Translational Science Award (CTSA)-supported Utah Clinical and Translational Science Institute (CTSI).
+Through this collaborative relationship, HCI investigators have an extremely broad range of specialized expertise at their disposal—including biostatisticians, epidemiologists, health economists, psychometricians, survey design experts, qualitative research experts, and program evaluation experts.